|"Aphrodite's Birthplace" on the Coast of Cyprus, Photo by HPSchrader|

 The terms were undoubtedly humiliating for a self-styled “emperor,” but they were a far cry from “unconditional surrender.”
 Nor did they constitute the conquest or confiscation of the island.
 Instead, they were clearly intended to bolster Richard’s ability to re-capture Jerusalem.
 Richard had not lost sight of his primary goal, and had Isaac complied with the terms of the agreement the last crusader kingdom might never have come into being.

 But Isaac Comnenus reneged.
 That same night he fled inland.
 On the sharp and narrow ridge that ran roughly east-west like a backbone through the island stood three impregnable castles.
 These offered refuge and defiance.
-Isaac was clearly not about to become a crusader.
-He was banking instead upon Richard being in too much of a hurry to get to Acre to come after him.
+Isaac was clearly not about to become a crusader, and was banking instead upon Richard being in too much of a hurry to get to Acre to come after him.

 |The Ruins of St. Hilarion Castle, Cyprus (Photo by the author)|

 Richard had to choose between letting him get away with this treachery and hurrying to join the siege of Acre, or trying to take control of the entire island by force.
 Up to now, Richard had responded to unexpected developments, taking advantage of a situation that presented itself to him.
 What followed was far more calculating.
-Read more next week.
+Read more two weeks from now in Cyprus: Calculation and Politics.